ESP8266 WIFI wireless module

 What you think?

-RE: ESP8266 WIFI wireless module - Added by martynj over 1 year ago
+RE: ESP8266 WIFI wireless module - Added by martynj almost 2 years ago

 Certainly an interesting project to attempt.
 Don’t forget though you are mixing two sensitive RF modules in very close proximity - yes, the bands are different, but stray signals on TX on one may block the RX section on the other, even at